UviDTE-FPSoC/CycloneVSoC-time-measurements/README.md

 ```diff
 - Message to reviewers: This repository is under construction.
 It will be totally finished on Friday Sepember 22th.
 ```
 Programmable Systems-on-Chip (FPSoCs) are heterogeneous reconfigurable platforms consisting of hard processors and FPGA fabric.
 Authors have been working with FPSoCs for a long time, and have thoroughly searched many times information regarding the best way to inteconnect processor and FPGA.
 As a matter of fact, there is little information available on the topic, and even that very little is divided in pieces posted on different, unrelated websites.
-This repository contains all our experiments regarding the processor-FPGA transfer rates in Cyclone V SoC devices, a very important family of FPSoCs.
+This repository contains our experiments regarding the processor-FPGA transfer rates in Cyclone V SoC devices, a very important family of FPSoCs.
 It also serves as support to the paper *"Design Guidelines for Efficient Processor-FPGA Communication in Cyclone V FPSoCs"*.
 Since data and figures were too many to fit in a single article all data is provided in this repository.
 The code used for the experiments is also provided.

 Feel free to use and share all contents in this repository.
 Please, remember to reference our paper *"Design Guidelines for Efficient Processor-FPGA Communication in Cyclone V FPSoCs"* if you make any publication that uses our work.
 The repository license is GPL v3.0.